 “To continue growing our digital economy user base”

 This is increasing the number of consumers and the number of SMEs on the platform.
 But how are they doing this?

 It is actually a long list of initiatives across their multiple platforms (Taobao, Tmall, Ant Group, Cainiao, Youku, Alipay, etc.).
 But anytime they bring a user onto any of these platforms, they can start to cross-sell other services.
 One of the big benefits of having multiple complementary platform business models is the ability to share users and data.

 Some examples of how they are growing users:

 - New Retail, such as their Freshippo supermarkets.
 These OMO (online-merge-offline) retail plays are a lot about bringing physical merchants onto the platform.
-Retail in China is +5.7T but online is only 25% of this.
+Retail in China is only 25% online.
 They want the other 75% on the platform – and that means digitizing and connecting all those convenience stores, grocery stores, restaurants and so on.
-That is why new retail is really a quantum jump in the number of users.
+That is why new retail is really about a quantum jump in the number of users on the marketplace.

-- Daily Life Services, which was Ele.me and is now part of Ant Group.
+- Daily Life Services, which was Ele.me and Ant Group.
 This is about lots of local services companies joining as users.
 Think beauticians, restaurants, movie theaters, etc.

 - Digital finance companies, such as insurance companies, banks, and asset management companies.

 You can see they are expanding their user numbers in multiple directions.

 “To expand consumption categories and consumer wallet share in our digital economy”.